abuseofnotation/abuseofnotation.github.io/cv.md

 * Full-stack development with Ruby on Rails with React front-end.

-Fullstack JS Developer/Project manager - [US Squash](https://www.ussquash.org/)
+Full-stack Developer/Product manager - [US Squash](https://www.ussquash.org/)
 --
 **from:** January 2017
 **to:** February 2021